aws-samples/satellite-comms-analytics-aws/README.md

 of satellite capacity.
 This is where Amazon Forecast provides great benefit.
 Forecast can predict future capacity needs per beam leveraging historical bandwidth usage data and related time series such as weather metrics.

-An accurate forecasting strategy can lead to lower costs (less bandwidth waste), and higher passenger satisfaction (e.g. successful capacity handling of demand surges).
+An accurate forecasting strategy can lead to lower costs (higher bandwidth utilization), and higher passenger satisfaction (e.g. successful capacity handling of demand surges).